 BCC Quarterly Economic Survey Q2 2020: Chancellor must set out roadmap to recovery as UK economy endures historic setback

-Today British Chambers of Commerce publishes the latest results form the UK’s biggest and most influencial private business survey – Quarterly Economic Survey (QES)
+Today British Chambers of Commerce publishes the latest results form the UK’s biggest and most influencial private business survey – the Quarterly Economic Survey (QES)

 - Eleven of the 14 key service sector QES indicators fall to their lowest level in the survey’s 31-year history